abhi40308/custom-error-pages-graphQL/README.md

 # Building custom error pages in React with Hasura GraphQL engine

+This application is a part of a tutorial on how to handle errors in GraphQl-react applications.
+Check out the tutorial [here](https://hasura.io/blog/handling-graphql-hasura-errors-with-react/).
 This application demonstrates error handling and implementing custom error pages in a react app using hasura graphQL engine.
 Uses react-apollo GraphQL client to make requests to the api.
 Apollo-link-error library is used for error handling.

 ## Installation